 Vanguard ETF Shares are an exchange-traded class of shares issued by certain Vanguard funds.
 ETF Shares represent an interest in the portfolio of stocks or bonds held by the issuing fund.
-This prospectus describes Vanguard S&P 500 ETF, a class of shares issued by Vanguard 500 Index Fund.
-In addition to ETF Shares, the Fund offers three conventional (not exchange-traded) classes of shares.
+This prospectus describes Vanguard Total World Stock ETF, a class of shares issued by Vanguard Total World Stock Index Fund.
+In addition to ETF Shares, the Fund offers two conventional (i.e., not exchange-traded) classes of shares.
 This prospectus, however, relates only to ETF Shares.